<> <> <> <>

 How often do couples have sex?

-There isn't really a right answer for how much sex people should be having.
-There are a lot of factors that go into sexual frequency and sexual intimacy.
+There isn’t really a right answer for how much sex people should be having.
+Various factors such as modern life, individual and couple-specific factors, communication, and age-related changes impact sex lives, influencing sexual frequency and intimacy.
 But, a 2017 study conducted with 26,000 people from 1989 to 2014 found that the average amount of sex was 54 times per year which is about once a week [2].

 Another study conducted found that 31% of couples have sex a few times per week, 28% of couples have sex a few times per month and 8% of couples have sex once per month.
 33% of couples either never have sex or rarely have sex [3].